Federal Depository Library Program (FDLP)

 Assuring public access to government information is of great importance to the library community.
 Libraries of all types provide essential services by providing the public access to no-fee government documents, information and data, as well as e-government services.

-Over many decades, ALA has supported and recognized, in particular, the importance of the Government Printing Office’s (GPO) Federal Depository Library Program (FDLP.)
+Over many decades, ALA has supported and recognized, in particular, the importance of the Government Publishing Office’s (GPO) Federal Depository Library Program (FDLP.)
 FDLP libraries, as well as all other types of libraries, serve an essential role by providing public access to government information.

 The FDLP is currently comprised of 1,207 libraries; 47 regionals and 1,160 selectives.
 Beginning in 1813, participating libraries have played an important role in “collecting, organizing, maintaining, preserving and assisting users with information from the Federal Government”.
 These libraries have ensured that future generations would have no-fee access to government information.
 Guided by the Federal Depository Library Council, GPO has through the FDLP, sent out paper and later digital products to libraries around the world.